Perfect points of abelian varieties: Introduction

 \section{Introduction}

 Let $p$ be a prime number and $k$ a finite field of characteristic $p>0$.
-Let $K/k$ be a regular extension of fields, fix an algebraic closure $K\subseteq\overline K$ and write $K\subseteq K^{\perf}$ for the perfect closure of $K$, i.e. the smallest perfect field containing $K$ (or, equivalently, the field obtained adding to $K$ all the $p^{n}$-roots of its elements).
-Let $A$ be a $K$-abelian variety of dimension $g(A)$.
+Let $K/k$ be a finitely generated extension of fields (e.g. $\mathbb F_p(t)/\F_p$), fix an algebraic closure $K\subseteq\overline K$ and write $K\subseteq K^{\perf}$ for the perfect closure of $K$, i.e. the smallest perfect field containing $K$ (or, equivalently, the field obtained adding to $K$ all the $p^{n}$-roots of its elements).
+Let $A$ be a $K$-abelian variety.
+Motivated by applications to the ``full'' Mordell-Lang conjecture, in this paper we study the structure of $A(K^{\perf})$ using $p$-adic cohomology.
+The main novelty of our approach is the use of ``mixed'' $p$-divisible groups and overconvergent F-isocrystals associated to elements in $A(K^{\perf})$.